slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 The real diversity is the diversity of ideas, not skin color.

 The moment you cross a second border, you are an economic migrant, not a refugee.
-Multicultural is by absurdum the true monocultural.
+Multicultural is by absurd the true mono-cultural.

 > *"The disappearance of nations would have impoverished us no less than if all men had become alike, with one personality and one face.
 Nations are the wealth of mankind, its collective personalities; the very least of them wears its own special colours and bears within itself a special facet of divine intention."
 -- Aleksandr Solzhenitsyn [1918]*

 > *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture — and you cannot blame any culture in the world except Western culture." (...)
 "Our children and grandchildren may yet curse the day we began hyping race and ethnicity.
-There are countries where that has led to slughters in the streets but you cannot name a country where it has led to greater harmony." (...)
+There are countries where that has led to slaughters in the streets but you cannot name a country where it has led to greater harmony." (...)
 "Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"
 -- Thomas Sowell [1930]*